Renzo Lanfranco

 About me

-• I am a research fellow in cognitive neuroscience at the Brain, Body, and Self Laboratory (Group Ehrsson), in the department of neuroscience.
+• I am a cognitive neuroscientist and experimental psychologist based in the Department of Neuroscience (Brain, Body, and Self Laboratory) of Karolinska Institutet.
 My line of research in the lab explores the relationship between conscious awareness, body ownership, and multisensory integration using behavioural, psychophysical, and neuroimaging techniques.
 In other words, how the brain creates and maintains our experience of bodily self.
+I hold a PhD in Psychology, Human Cognitive Neuroscience from the University of Edinburgh (United Kingdom).

 Research